Friday, September 1, 2017

 Towards the Pilbara

-We were all heading towards Leonora where Narelle and Gordon would turn south towards Kalgoorlie and we would head north towards Leinster.
+We were all heading towards Leonora, where Narelle and Gordon would turn south towards Kalgoorlie, and we would head north towards Leinster.
 We both changed our cassettes and topped up our drinking and non-potable tanks in Leonora before saying our goodbyes.

-We stopped for photos and I inquired about taking the 192 km Sandstone to Meekatharra road that would save us considerable time and distance than going on the bitumen through Mt Magnet.
-The advice was to stick to the bitumen after last nights rain.
+We stopped for photos, and I asked about taking the 192 km Sandstone to Meekatharra road, which would save us a significant amount of time and distance compared to travelling on the bitumen through Mt Magnet.

 We stopped in Mt Magnet to refuel before continuing north towards Cue.